admelm/azure-mini-soc-lab/README.md

 A hands-on cloud SOC environment built using **Microsoft Azure** and **Sentinel**, designed to simulate real-world threat detection, investigation, and response — all on free-tier resources.

-> 💡 Inspired by Jared Medeiros' Medium tutorial, this implementation expands with my own configurations, custom detections, automation rules, and documentation for learning and portfolio presentation.

 ---

 ## 🎯 Objectives